Overview

 • When turning left, approach from the left side of your lane and reduce speed.
 When turning right, position toward the centre of your lane

-• During parallel parking and three-point turns, look through the rear window — not just the mirrors
+• During parallel parking and three-point turns, look through the rear window, not just the mirrors

 • If you miss a turn or take a wrong direction, do not panic.
 Tell the examiner and they will guide you back to the route.
 You will not be penalised for the navigation error, only for unsafe driving

-• Maintain a steady speed — do not accelerate and decelerate erratically
+• Maintain a steady speed.
+Do not accelerate and decelerate erratically

 Frequently Asked Questions

-How much does it cost?
-The test fee ranges from $150 to $180 depending on the examiner and whether you use their car or your own.
+How much does the NT driving test cost?
+The test fee ranges from $150 to $180, depending on the examiner and whether you use their car or your own.
+Private examiners set their own fees.

 What is DriveSafe NT?
 A government-subsidised program that provides driver education and training for a registration fee of $110, with over $600 in subsidised training value.
+It is particularly useful for those without access to a private vehicle or family supervisors.

 What if I fail?
 You can rebook with the same or a different examiner.
 There is no mandatory waiting period (check with your examiner for their next available slot).
 You pay the full test fee each time.